Profiling Gas Consumption in Solidity Smart Contracts: Threats to validity

-\textit{Threats to internal validity} concern factors that can affect our results.
-The subjects of our analysis in Section \ref{sec:design} are small to medium size smart contracts, and this could reduce the likelihood of specific cost smells to be present in a given smart contract.
+\textit{Threats to internal validity} concern factors that can affect our results. \major{The smart contract dataset considered in our study comprises small to medium size smart contracts (see Table \ref{tab:SLOC}), and this could have reduced the likelihood of specific cost smells being present in a given smart contract.
 In particular, such an issue may have hindered the statistical relevance of some tests.
-To cope with this problem, in the future, we plan to replicate our experiments by also considering smart contracts of larger size.
+Indeed, there are three metrics (\ie UMA, SB, and NM) for which we only found a \textit{small} effect size in the correlation with gas consumption ($\rho < 0.3$), while our results show that for two metrics (\ie DF and EF) the correlation with gas consumption was not statistically significant ($p > 0.05$).
+However, the results of the analysis for estimating the importance of the GasMet metrics when used to predict gas consumption (see Figure \ref{fig:variableImportance}) showed that all the aforementioned metrics (with the exception of UMA), if randomly permuted, might have a significant impact on the gas consumption predictions (\ie $\%IncMSE > 12\%$).
+To cope with this problem, in the future, we plan to replicate our study at a larger scale by also considering smart contracts of larger size.}